 It takes about 1-3 weeks to get optimal pain relief after your ablation.
 The nerve gradually regenerates and heals, but that takes time.
 As a result, most people have pain relief for 6-24 months.

-If you’re ready to get long-lasting pain relief, call Donya Pain Management or book online today to learn if you’re a good candidate for radiofrequency ablation.
+If you’re ready to get long-lasting pain relief, call Donya Pain and Wellness Center or book online today to learn if you’re a good candidate for radiofrequency ablation.